Apple Messages for Business

 - Best practices for using Apple Messages for Business

-- How to determine Apple Messages for Business staffing levels
+- How to determine Apple Business Chat staffing levels

 What is Apple Messages for Business?

-According to Apple, Apple Messages for Business allows customers and businesses to communicate using iMessage—Apple’s instant messaging service that works across iPhone, iPad, MacBook, and Apple Watch.
-Businesses must partner with a messaging service provider (MSP) to manage conversations.
+Apple Messages for Business is a way for customers and businesses to communicate using iMessage—Apple’s instant messaging service that works across the iPhone, iPad, MacBook, and Apple Watch.
+However, Apple business messaging through iMessage is not a live chat software solution and requires a messaging service provider (MSP) to manage conversations.

 Why is Apple Messages for Business important?